alenperic/Lorcana-Tracker/README.md

 # Lorcana-Tracker
-A web-based counter for the Lorcana TCG game, featuring interactive lore counters and a 3D animated dice roller.
+A web-based counter for the [https://www.disneylorcana.com](Lorcana TCG game), featuring interactive lore counters and a 3D animated dice roller.
 This project helps players keep track of their lore in the game with a clean, user-friendly interface.
 Includes features like player name inputs, a reset button, and an engaging 3D dice roll animation for added fun.

 #### Features:
 - **Interactive Lore Counters**: Easily increment or decrement lore counts for both players.